ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/S05_Bitwise_Operations/17_simple_encryption.md

 As noted, this algorithm is not secure, for a number of reasons including:

 * It uses a single integer value as its key, which means that it is possible to brute-force a decryption just by trying all of the possible integer values.
-* In our case, since we're performing XOR across single byte values, there can only be 256 possible keys (or rather, for any larger key it effectively behaves as ```key = key % 256```, so any other part of the key can be ignored when guessing).
+* In our case, since we're performing XOR across single byte values, there can only be $256$ possible keys (or rather, for any larger key it effectively behaves as `key = key % 256`, so any other part of the key can be ignored when guessing).
 * It requires both parties to share the same private key (as opposed to more modern algorithms that use a public key to encrypt but individual private keys for decryption).

-That said, the concept of using bitwise XOR with a symmetric key value is used widely as a step in some existing encryption algorithms like DES, AES, etc.
+That said, the concept of using bitwise XOR with a symmetric key value is used widely as a step in some existing encryption algorithms like DES, AES,  tc.

 ---